 - 2-4 pairs of shorts/ long pants/ leggings (you want 2 as a minimum 1 pair of shorts and 1 pair of long pants.
 Things don’t dry in the jungle so if you don’t like the idea of wearing something damp and dirty take 4).
-I took 1 pairs of shorts, 1 pair of leggings and 1 pair of long trousers that could turn into shorts.
+I took 1 pair of shorts, 1 pair of leggings and 1 pair of long trousers that could turn into shorts.

 - Swimsuit – You get to swim every day so don’t forget this!

-- Something to wear in the evenings and to sleep in – I took some lightweight bottoms and a long sleeve T-shirt which I wore each night for dinner and to sleep in.
+- Something to wear in the evenings and to sleep in – I took some lightweight bottoms and a long-sleeve T-shirt which I wore each night for dinner and to sleep in.
 Remember it gets cold at night.

 - Something warm to wear in the evenings – My only regret was not bringing a jumper with me!
 A lightweight fleece would have been perfect.